-unders inform l Form on behalf of, an igned, on behalf of ation and statements co gned has executed this Form 25-102F2 Designated Benchmark don the authority of, [the designated benchmark administrator].
-The [the designated benchmark administrator], represents that the ontained in this Form, including appendices and attachments, all of and form part of this Form, are true and correct.
-(Date) (Name of the Designated Benchmark Administrator) By: (Print Name and Title (Signature)".
+"The undersigned has executed this Form 25-102F2 Designated Benchmark Annual Form on behalf of, and on the authority of, [the designated benchmark administrator].
+The undersigned, on behalf of [the designated benchmark administrator], represents that the information and statements contained in this Form, including appendices and attachments, all of which are incorporated into and form part of this Form, are true and correct.

+(Date) (Name of the Designated Benchmark Administrator -)

+By:

+(Print Name and little)

+(Signature)"

+M.O.
+2021-07, Form 25-1 02F2.